 Set a good example for your children with just a few simple changes

-Here are four common ways you could teach your children healthy money habits.
+Here are some useful ways you could teach your children healthy money habits.

 Your children have likely seen you pay for hundreds of transactions without glimpsing cash changing hands.
 For small children, it can seem like money problems are solved with magic – just wave or tap a plastic card.
 This makes it important to discuss the value of money with them.
 A good way to start is to explain how your earnings get deposited into your bank account and how you use this account to pay bills.
 For older children, consider showing them how taxes are deducted from your salary.

-Frequently buying things on an impulse could send the message that it’s fine to spend without planning.
-Sticking to a budget is key to avoiding impulse-buying.
+Frequently buying things on impulse could send the message that it’s fine to spend without planning.
+Sticking to a budget is key to avoiding impulse buying.
 To set an effective budget, consider working with a professional financial adviser.
-Your adviser can develop a budget that factors in your income, expenses and financial obligations.
+Your adviser may help develop a budget that factors in your income, expenses and financial obligations.

 It’s convenient to do everything for your children.
 But by giving them a chance to have their own money and decide how and where to spend it, they could learn powerful lessons about budgeting.
 For adult children, always offering them financial help can create a cycle of dependency.
 Letting them make their own money decisions could help them develop financial responsibility.

 Many parents keep household financial planning and budgeting to themselves.
 While you don’t have to fully involve your children in managing your family’s finances, giving them a role to play, such as getting them to do grocery shopping using a set budget, can teach them lessons about money.
-If your children are old enough to earn some income, why not help them set their own long-term financial goal?
+If your children are old enough to earn some income, why not get them to pitch in to help achieve a family goal?